senthilkumarimuth/flask_cprofiler/README.md

 # Understandign the profiler output

-ncalls: number of times the function was called.
+ncalls: number of times the function was called.<br />
-tottime: total time spent inside the function (excluding calls to sub or inner functions).
+tottime: total time spent inside the function (excluding calls to sub or inner functions).<br />
-percall: tottime divided by ncalls.
+percall: tottime divided by ncalls.<br />
-cumtime: total time spent inside the functions and any subfunctions called inside, including recursive calls.
+cumtime: total time spent inside the functions and any subfunctions called inside, including recursive calls.<br />
-percall: cumtime divided by ncalls. filename:lineno(function): file name and line location for the respective entry.
+percall: cumtime divided by ncalls.<br />
+filename:lineno(function): file name and line location for the respective entry.<br />

 # More details